Mobile payments are getting a fair shot during this holiday shopping seasons but the timing may not be so good overall.

 The probability of a shopper with the mobile payment choice at the moment being at a store and terminal that accepts that specific form of payment is nowhere near 100%.
-And when a sales associate gets involved, the picture can become even muddier.
+And when a sales associate gets involved, the picture can get even muddier.

-An industry -- or more accurately, specific players in an industry -- have been diligently working on their respective pieces of the mobile payments puzzle.
+An industry, or, more accurately, specific players in an industry, have been diligently working on their respective pieces of the mobile payments puzzle.

 It turns out that Apple Pay was used for only 3% of Apple Pay eligible transactions, a decrease from a year ago.
 Android did not do any better, weighing in at 2% of eligible transactions.

 On Black Friday, 74% of Android users and 79% of iPhone users paid by credit or debit card.